-The Coronavirus-induced situation in Europe improved already a lot.
-Nevertheless, there still seems to be a longer way back to normal.
-Especially conferences, workshops, and exhibitions are canceled, virtualized or shifted to the future.
-In order to remedy this situation we would like to offer you a series of free webinars this summer.
+The Coronavirus-induced situation in Europe is still tense.
+There still seems to be a longer way back to normal.
+Conferences, workshops, and exhibitions are still limited, or still often virtualized.
+In order to remedy this situation we would like to offer you a series of free webinars.
 Due to the many requests for this -many thanks!- we know you are there, and you are interested in time-correlated photonics applications.
-Please feel free to register to our webinars and learn more – it’s free of charge, and amazing at the same time…
+Please feel free to watch our webinars and learn more – it’s free of charge, and amazing at the same time…

 A Dilettante’s Guide to FLIM/FRET